Home » Christmas » Where to See Christmas Lights in Hawaii

 Kauai Festival of Lights

 One of the biggest displays of Christmas lights on Kauai is the Festival of Lights.
-And the best part is that it’s totally free!
+And the best part is that these Christmas lighting events are totally free!

 Visitors love the charming “Santa’s Gone Kauaiian” theme and adorable handcrafted “Trash to Treasure” decorations created by talented teens from this island!

-In twinkling lights find their beautiful Hokulea Aloha Tree as well as unbelievable “If Can, Can,” tree; don’t miss it either.
-There are also plenty other amazing items for you here at Christmas folk art show including SPAM can trees or surfer Santa riding his board.
+In twinkling lights, find their beautiful Hokulea Aloha Tree as well as the unbelievable “If Can, Can” tree; don’t miss it either.
+There are also plenty of other amazing items for you here at the Christmas folk art show, including SPAM can trees and surfer Santa riding his board.

 Where to see Christmas Lights on the Big Island